jimmyislive/tapi/docs/why.rst

 Why use TAPI?
 =============

-Once you have built up your API server, comes the important task of writing tests for it. (or is it the other way around :))
+Once you have built up your API server, comes the important task of writing tests for it (or is it the other way around :))
 Testing APIs is a relatively simple, albeit time consuming task.
 It typically involves:

 1. Make a request to an endpoint (using one of the verbs like GET, POST, PUT etc)